9 Favorite Day Trips from Tokyo with Kids

 Day Trips from Tokyo, Yokohama

-Sankei-en Garden in Yokohama.
+Sankei-en Garden in Yokohama is designated as one of Japan’s National Places of Scenic Beauty.
 Photo by Joe DeSousa

 Best Family-Friendly Day Trips from Tokyo

-A great place to while away the rest your day in Yokohama is the Minato Minari 21 “Harbor of the Future.”
+A great place to while away the rest your day in Yokohama is the Minato Mirai 21 “Harbor of the Future.”
 This waterfront promenade features just about everything you can imagine, from a theme park to restaurants, shops and a spa/relaxation center.
-Families will enjoy the views from the Yokohama Landmark Tower, the second-tallest building in Japan.
+Families will enjoy the views from the Yokohama Landmark Tower, a major local landmark.
 If time allows, add in a stop nearby at the quirky Cupnoodles Museum, which pays homage to this iconic ramen noodle snack.
 Learn how cup noodles are made and even create your own version in the My Cupnoodles Factory workshop.

 Hakone

-Hakone is an extremely popular destination, famous for its onsens, meaning hot spring; beautiful scenery; views of Mt.
-Fuji; and museums.
-If you’d like a comfortable introduction to the hot springs, consider Yunessun, which bills itself as a hot-springs theme park — it’s co-ed and requires swimsuits.
+Hakone is an extremely popular destination, famous for its onsens, meaning hot springs; beautiful scenery; views of Mt.
+Fuji on clear days; and museums.
+If you’d like a comfortable introduction to the hot springs, consider Yunessun, which bills itself as a hot-springs theme park — it’s co-ed and requires swimsuits (though be aware that there is an area for traditional nude bathing in gender-separated areas).
 Another option is to enjoy the outdoor beauty of Hakone by taking the Hakone Tozan cable car and then the Hakone Ropeway up the mountain.
 Get off at Owakudani to see the crater that was left when Mt.
-Hakone erupted 3,000 years ago.
+Hakone erupted 3,000 years ago; for safety reasons, the surrounding volcanic steam zone is now accessible only via guided group tours with prior reservation.
 For adventurous eaters, legend says that eating the kuro-tamago (black eggs) cooked in the natural springs will extend your life by seven years.
 Don’t worry: The sulphur turns the shells black, but they are just normal hard-boiled eggs on the inside!

 Other attractions include the Hakone Open Air Museum, full of massive sculptures and installations that will delight everyone in the family, and Fuji-Hakone-Izu National Park, which is home to Mt.
 Fuji.
 If you still have time, you could even stop in for a quick visit to the beautiful Odawara Castle, which is on the way back to central Tokyo.